-To take a FERS retirement you must meet certain eligibility requirements.
-So, before you try to calculate your FERS pension – the first question to ask yourself is “Am I eligible to retire?”
+There are many different sets of rules for FERS retirement eligibility.
+Many federal employees start planning their retirement by calculating their pension.
+But before you try to calculate your FERS pension – the first question to ask yourself is “Am I eligible to retire?”

 What age? …And how much creditable service?

-Several types of retirement under FERS involve reaching your “MRA” or Minimum Retirement Age.
+Several of the FERS retirement eligibility rules involve reaching your “MRA” or Minimum Retirement Age.
 Ex: having reached your MRA with 30 years of service.

 MRA is a specific age between 55 and 57.
 And your MRA is based on the year you were born.
 So before we get into each type of retirement, it would be good to know your own Minimum Retirement Age (MRA).

 Your MRA depends what year you were born in.
 Example: If you were born in 1950, your MRA is 55 years and 6 months.
 But if you were born in 1965, your MRA is 56 Years and 2 months.